 Ann Barlow, a graduate of the College of Mount St. Vincent, has an M.B.A. from Rutgers University and is involved in several projects concerning education for children.

 The Barlows have also recently endowed the David S. and Ann M. Barlow Professorship in Management at the Stanford University Graduate School of Business, from which Barlow is a 1985 M.B.A. graduate.

-Tags: Ann Barlow, David Barlow, support Study Abroad.
+Tags: Ann Barlow Awards to faculty David Barlow support Study Abroad

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at firstname.lastname@example.org.